getchip/CHIP-Docs/source/includes/_web-flasher-os-specific.md

 #### USB3 Issues
    * If you have any issues, try using a USB2 port and not a USB3 one, or try using a USB2 hub in your USB3 port and plug C.H.I.P. into that.
-   * If you get stuck "Waiting for Fastboot" and the above options don't work, you should be able to install a "headless no fastboot" image.
+   * If you get stuck "Waiting for Fastboot" and the above options do not work, you should be able to install a "headless no fastboot" image.
 However, it will take quite a bit longer, and the Operating System won't have a GUI.

 #### Caveat
 In rare cases, you may have an issue with your [computer](http://askubuntu.com/questions/185274/how-can-i-disable-usb-autosuspend-for-a-specific-device) putting C.H.I.P. into auto-suspend mode.
 Here is an example on how to fix this problem:

 ```shell
 apt-get install laptop-mode-tools
 ### edit /etc/laptop-mode/conf.d/runtime-pm.conf, uncomment/change AUTOSUSPEND_RUNTIME_DEVID_BLACKLIST